Last Updated on September 10, 2020 by The Dehumidifier Experts

 These pesky little creatures are hard to see but they can be a nasty trigger for those people who suffer from those ailments.
-Those dust mites like living in warm environments and they prefer sleeping in your bedding, furniture and mattresses.
+Those dust mites like living in warm and humid environments and they prefer sleeping in your bedding, furniture and mattresses.

 The magic number to keep those dust mites from entering your room or home is 50%.
 Keep the humidity levels below that mark and you should find some relief when you suffer from asthma or allergies.

-Reduces Mold and Mildew Growth
+Reduces Mildew and Mold Growth

-If you do not remove the dank, hot moist air from your home you are creating an excellent environment for mold and mildew to grow.
+If you do not remove the dank, hot humid air from your home you are creating an excellent environment for mold and mildew to grow.
 These bacterial elements love hot moist rooms like your bathroom or laundry, attic or crawl spaces.
 But they are not limited to those rooms

 Just make sure to clean the filters regularly so that the dehumidifier can function at top levels throughout the day or evening.